-Key issues in international trade with a focus on 3 areas:
+Key international relations challenges with a focus on 2 areas

-- Click here to check out the 2016 schedule (example of past programme, subject to change).
+Click here to check out the 2017 schedule (subject to change)

 Format : 26 hours of classes per week over 2 weeks